theodi/comma-chameleon/README.md

 #### Requirements

 `node`
-`npm`
+`yarn`
 `electron`

-You can use npm to install all relevant packages and development dependencies using the following set of commands.
-The following uses Homebrew to install node and npm on Mac OSX.
-Node and Bower install the dependencies contained in `package.json` and `bower.json` respectively
+You can use yarn to install all relevant packages and development dependencies using the following set of commands.
+The following uses Homebrew to install node and yarn on Mac OSX.
+Yarn and Bower install the dependencies contained in `package.json` and `bower.json` respectively
 ```
 brew install node
-npm install
+brew install yarn
-npm install -g bower
+yarn install
+yarn global add bower
 bower install
 ```

 #### External (non-js) dependencies

 Comma Chameleon relies on [CSVlint.sh](https://github.com/theodi/csvlint.sh) to carry out CSV validation.
 This is not included in the repo, and is downloaded and installed by the [build.js](https://github.com/theodi/comma-chameleon/blob/master/scripts/build.js) script.
-As with the page build script, this script is also run when the app is started with the `npm start` command.
+As with the page build script, this script is also run when the app is started with the `yarn start` command.

 #### Development: Running the full application locally

 To open the app run:

 ```
-npm start
+yarn start
 ```

 This will download the non-js dependencies (namely [CSVlint.sh](https://github.com/theodi/csvlint.sh)), build the [handlebars](http://handlebarsjs.com/) views (from `comma-chameleon/views-content`) and start the app.